yangrussell/oral-pathology-diagnosis/README.md

 This is just for information purposes, and shouldn't be used to actually diagnose any diseases.
 Always see a dentist!
 Please let me know if any of the medical/dental information here is incorrect, and I will fix it as soon as possible.

+# Usage
+1. Install JESS: Java Expert System Shell
+2. Navigate to the correct directory and run JESS
+3. Batch in the oralhealth.clp file from within the JESS folder
+4. The program will start immediately
+5. To restart, enter (reset) (run)